 There is no better way to kick off your day with a well-established morning routine.
 Making your bed to begin with will make you feel like you have already accomplished something.
-A little exercise can also keep you energized for the entire day and a plateful of healthy high-protein breakfast can keep you full all morning, thus avoiding those frequent trips to the kitchen while working.
+Bodyweight exercises can also keep you energized for the entire day and a plateful of healthy high-protein breakfast can keep you full all morning, thus avoiding those frequent trips to the kitchen while working.

 Make a to-do list before you start your day.

 Getting your tasks done in a day can be quite a struggle, and that is where to-do lists can make your life so much easier.
 Ticking off projects can be rewarding, especially when you feel like you have low levels of productivity which can affect your morale.
 Furthermore, it is important to set an organized schedule for yourself throughout the day.
 Working from home is relatively more relaxed compared to an office environment, so imposing a structure can help you become laser-focused on the tasks at hand.